marielle-lopez/quizmo-react/README.md

 - Installed Vitest for unit and component testing
 - Installed React Router DOM to handle routing
 - Installed Tailwind CSS for styling
+- Started fetching data from Open Trivia DB (OpenTDB) API
+- Created `decodeHtmlEntities()` to replace HTML entities in a given string, and also constructed corresponding unit test
+- Created `shuffleArray()` which sorts the elements of a given array in a random manner using the [Fisher-Yates sorting algorithm](https://www.freecodecamp.org/news/how-to-shuffle-an-array-of-items-using-javascript-or-typescript/)

+One of the things I noticed was HTML entities existing within questions.
+I constructed the `decodeHtmlEntities()` function to help with this.
+I installed the [html-entities](https://www.npmjs.com/package/html-entities) package, which takes an array of HTML entities and returns another array of their corresponding symbol.

+As with many fetch requests, not every single one will be successful.
+So, in order to communicate this to the user, I'll need to display some sort of message.
+Offering an opportunity to the user to retry fetching or automatically doing it for the user would be a case of improving UX.